sensor-dream/APIVOF/guidelines/list-info/f-packs-in-system-fedora-34.md

 <summary>flatpak</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Application deployment framework for desktop apps
+Short desc    : Application deployment framework for desktop apps
 URL          : http://flatpak.org/
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : flatpak is a system for building, distributing and running sandboxed desktop
+Descript     : flatpak is a system for building, distributing and running sandboxed desktop
              : applications on Linux.
 See https://wiki.gnome.org/Projects/SandboxedApps for
              : more information.
 ```